artemgilmanov/DataStructures/Array/about.md

 Index 8 contains 0.
 Index 9 contains 0.

 What's gone wrong?
 Well, remember how there's two different definitions of length?
-When we use intArray.length, we're looking every valid index of the Array.
+When we use intArray.Length, we're looking every valid index of the Array.
 When in fact, we only want to look at the ones that we've put values into.
 The fix is easy, we just iterate up to our own length variable instead.
-Here is the equivalent C# code:

 ```csharp
 for (int i = 0; i < length; i++)